The evolution of patient transport – from hammock to epishuttle

 “Emergency room on wheels” as some may say, patient transport vehicles as we know them today have come a long way since the first representation of one.
 Throughout history, Ill patients’ choice was mostly limited to a simple hammock or to a chair carried on two wooden beams, depending on the observed century.
 A big Innovation at the time was a four-wheel carriage dragged by a few horses – an equivalent of a modern-day ambulance vehicle.

-Regardless of the simple and crude design and lack of key functionalities, all the vehicles had one core purpose – a transfer of ill patients to a place for care and treatment just like today.
-Except today, patient transport implies the possibility of fast and safe transport while care and treatment are easily performed onsite and even in the air.
+Except today, patient transport implies the possibility of fast and safe transport while care and treatment can be performed onsite and even in the air.

 Fast forward to 18th century Edinburgh, sedan chairs (sometimes called street chairs) were used to transport patients to the hospital, whereas in London, the original hospital ambulance service debuted in the newspapers as a “chair and horse in case of accidents”.
 As the name suggests, this vehicle was most likely a sedan chair attached to a horse.

-In today’s modern time, one cannot even imagine not being transported when needed.
-Be it with an ambulance vehicle, a taxi, or an air ambulance.
-Big advancements in technology allowed substantial innovations in patient transport.
-Looking at present-day ambulance vehicles it is obvious that they were made for emergency procedures.
-They are equipped with lifesaving technology and paramedics trained to provide onsite treatments during transport.
-Safe and fast transport is possible even in the case of a highly infectious patient.
+Safe and easy transport is possible even in the case of a highly infectious patient.
 When cholera or Ebola hotspots appeared in the past, there were no specially designed medical units like EpiShuttle.
-The patient could infect everyone around and most likely could not even get to a hospital for treatment.
+The patient could infect everyone around and could not even get to a hospital for care and treatment.